pertusa/ap/docs/index.md

 ## Homework Assignments

-- Assignments **before the class of Feb 07, 2024**: Read the materials related...
+- Assignments **before the class of Feb 07, 2024**: Read in Moodle the materials related.

 ## Course Syllabus and Rules